NHEC Meter Replacement Project

 Q: Why is NHEC replacing electric meters?

 A: The meter replacements are the result of an agreement between NHEC and Honeywell/Elster that will resolve a claim brought by NHEC relating to meters provided by Elster to NHEC in 2012.
 The original meters were part of NHEC’s project to implement Automated Metering Infrastructure, which, among other important features, would enable NHEC to receive electronic notification of service outages without the need for members to contact NHEC by phone.
 Elster has agreed to replace a significant number of meters, whether or not those meters were outside the warranty.
+The meters being replaced are ones that may not allow the automated outage notification feature to function properly.

 Q: Are the new meters a different type from those they are replacing?